Whatever your business idea is, you need a home base. A headquarters. A place to seed ideas and grow your business.

 There’s a place and time for everything, and investing in a corporate office in the early stages of your startup isn’t always necessary.

 “If you’re currently building a product from your garage, stay in the garage.
-Your top priority should be creating an amazing product that people want” Alessia Sannazzaro, Code and Wander
+Your top priority should be creating an amazing product that people want.”

 When your business starts taking off, you can start out by renting a business storage space and then eventually move to a larger office.

-Jonathan from Ginger Horticulture realised after 5 years of staring at the wall, that he didn’t need an office.
+After five years of staring at the wall in a small boxy office, Ginger Horticulture’s Jonathan realised that he didn’t actually need an office.

 “By not having a office, I have been able to work in some very cool spaces.
 I’ve proofread packaging by a pool in France.
-Edited photographs on a patio in Greece and done sales calls from the North of Denmark” Jonathan Ward, Ginger Horticulture
+Edited photographs on a patio in Greece and done sales calls from the North of Denmark.”

-What you need, is a place where you can work.
+What you need is a place where you can work.
 A place where you can get stuff done!
 If that’s a traditional office, then cool.
-If it’s a beach chair – good for you!
+If it’s a beach chair, that’s great too!

-Once you’ve figured out the logistics behind the grand decision – it’s time to think about what type of workspace that would suit your business and your budget.
+Once you’ve figured out the logistics behind the grand decision, it’s time to think about what type of workspace would suit your business and your budget.

 Rachel from Koru Kids told us that they prefer to spend their money on better things than office space:

 “We work out of a free coworking space.
 It’s not beautiful, but it is friendly, centrally located and most importantly, it’s free!
-We can find so many better things to spend money on than office space” Rachel Carrell, CEO Koru Kids
+We can find so many better things to spend money on than office space.”

 #3 Getting down to business